awchiu23/CryptoTools/README.md

 	- Future funding payments

 ## CryptoReporter
-- This tool is for monitoring your NAVs, positions and deltas across:
+- This tool is for monitoring your NAVs, positions and risks across:
 	- FTX
+	- Bybit
 	- Binance
-	- Bybit
+	- Deribit
 	- Coinbase
+- For this tool to work without modification, you will need to set up accounts in all of the above and have the following prepared:
+	- A position in BTC and ETH in all accounts except Coinbase.
+	- A position in FTT and USDT in FTX.
+	- APIs for all accounts.
+	- Time for at least one funding payment to have been paid.

 ## CryptoStats
 - This tool provides some historical stats sourced through APIs.